 I spoke with four frontline healthcare personnel who transferred from Mary’s Avenue to MidHudson Regional.
 All were alarmed by the standard of care at the Poughkeepsie hospital.
 After the Kingston unit was closed, its staff spent several weeks blended in with MidHudson Regional staff while the hospital quickly retrofitted a wing for the additional psychiatric unit.
 Multiple nurses describe that integration period as challenging because of differing policies and procedures, ranging from minor inconveniences like not being provided keys and having to learn a new system for logging reports, to larger issues around therapeutic strategy, including what was described as a “hands-off approach” with patients.

-Amie Ebert, a nurse who worked at the Mary’s Avenue behavioral health unit for 17 years, was shocked by what she saw after transferring to MidHudson Regional.
+Ebert, the nurse who worked at the Mary’s Avenue behavioral health unit for 17 years before leaving this year, was shocked by what she saw after transferring to MidHudson Regional.

 “The conversation between staff members and patients can be quite confrontational at times and provoking from what I noticed,” she says.
 “There was just a complete disconnect between the staff and the patients.
 It was, ‘We’re here to keep you safe and here’s your meds,’ instead of working through whatever is going on with them and making sure they get something out of their hospitalization.”

 The Office of Mental Health has a training program called Preventing and Managing Crisis Situations (PMCS), which is designed to provide inpatient staff with skills and methods to handle potentially dangerous situations—and to prevent them with effective day-to-day interactions.
 “At its simplest, it’s the rules of engagement,” explains the nurse who requested anonymity.
 “It’s about recognizing that all the patients in the hospital are there with some trauma…and focusing from the get-go on realizing this person is there for help, whether they know it yet or not.”